rpgtex/DND-5e-LaTeX-Template/README.md

     ./bin/bumpversion <version>
     ```
 2. Compile the example PDF.
+3. Save the first page of the PDF as scrot.jpg.
-3. Update the change log for the new release; commit your changes.
+4. Update the change log for the new release; commit your changes.
-4. Push changes.
+5. Push changes.

     ```sh
     git push && git push --tags
     ```
-5. [Create a new release](https://help.github.com/articles/creating-releases/) and attach the PDF.
+6. [Create a new release](https://help.github.com/articles/creating-releases/) and attach the PDF and scrot.

 ## Credits